All-Sky Kinematics of the Distant Halo: The Reflex Response to the LMC: Modelling the Global Velocity of the Outer Halo

 For the remainder of this section, we focus on the \vtravel{} continuity model evaluated at a reference distance of $r_\mathrm{gal} = 100$~kpc.
 This distance provides a balance between being well-sampled by our dataset while having a confidently-detected reflex motion amplitude $\approx 40$~\kms{}.
 Figure~\ref{fig:model_comparison} contextualizes our measurement by comparing it to past measurements of the reflex velocity from \citetalias{Petersen2021} and \citetalias{Yaaqib2024}.
 Predictions from the self-consistent MW+LMC simulations of \citetalias{Garavito-Camargo2019} are also shown for the four LMC masses considered in that work.

 The top panel of Figure~\ref{fig:model_comparison} shows that the \citetalias{Garavito-Camargo2019} simulations predict a reflex velocity pointing towards a relatively recent position of the LMC's orbit, consistent with our measurement.
 On the other hand, the measurements of \citetalias{Petersen2021} and \citetalias{Yaaqib2024} point towards the opposing Galactic quadrant.
 The difference between those measurements and the \citetalias{Garavito-Camargo2019} simulations is acknowledged in those works (see also \citealt{Vasiliev2023}).
 The measurements in \citetalias{Yaaqib2024} get closer to the present-day location of the LMC at larger distances, and their appendices explore how different selection effects can non-trivially affect the inferred apex direction.
-Furthermore, the predicted \vtravel{} amplitude is quite small ($\lesssim 20$~\kms{}) for the distances covered by the majority of the \citetalias{Petersen2021} and \citetalias{Yaaqib2024} samples, making it more challenging to measure than at larger distances.
+Furthermore, the predicted \vtravel{} amplitude is quite small ($\lesssim 20$~\kms{}) for the distances covered by the majority of the \citetalias{Petersen2021} and \citetalias{Yaaqib2024} samples, making it more challenging to disentangle from other bulk motions in the halo than at larger distances.

 Figure~\ref{fig:vtravel_galcen} offers an alternative perspective of our measurements by showing the Galactocentric components of the $v_\mathrm{travel}$ velocity.
 As a reminder, \vtravel{} is the inferred velocity of the inner galaxy relative to the outer halo, which sources the apparent reflex velocity of those outer halo stars as measured by us.
 The corresponding \vtravel{} values for each MW+LMC simulation from \cite{Garavito-Camargo2019} are also evaluated at the reference distance of $r_\mathrm{gal} = 100$~kpc, along with past measurements of \vtravel{} from \cite{Vasiliev2021a}, \citetalias{Petersen2021}, and \citetalias{Yaaqib2024}.
 Note that \cite{Vasiliev2021a} measure \vtravel{} by fitting the orbit of the Sagittarius stream, whereas \citetalias{Petersen2021} and \citetalias{Yaaqib2024} directly fit the kinematics of halo stars.
+The \cite{Vasiliev2021a} measurement in Figure~\ref{fig:vtravel_galcen} was provided by E. Vasiliev (private communication).